 - Powering remote controls and sensors

-- Charging batteries in devices like wireless keyboards or cordless phones
+- Charging or maintaining small internal batteries in devices like wireless keyboards or cordless phones

-Even though these devices aren’t actively being used, they still draw a small amount of power—usually between 1 to 10 watts each.
-This might sound negligible, but when multiplied by the number of devices in a household and over time, the cumulative energy consumption becomes significant.
+Even though these devices aren’t actively being used, they still draw a small amount of power, often less than 1 to 10 watts per device, depending on the appliance.
+While this seems small, the impact adds up across many devices in a household over time.

 How Much Energy Do Phantom Loads Consume?